RodpalaciosCL/Invenor-invest-v2/replit.md

-# Rest Express Application
+# INVENOR Pitch Website

 ## Overview

-This is a full-stack TypeScript application built with React frontend and Express backend, featuring a modern tech stack including Drizzle ORM for database operations, shadcn/ui components, and TanStack Query for state management.
+This is a React-based pitch deck website for INVENOR, showcasing their railway crossing monitoring system.
+Built with modern web technologies including React, TypeScript, Tailwind CSS, Recharts for data visualization, and CountUp for animated statistics.

 ## User Preferences